MauroMontan/dont-starve-together-api/README.md

 ### About this project

-I started this project in order to contributting to the dont starve together community (specially those who love developing apps).
+I started this project to contribute to the dont starve together community (specially those who love developing things).

 **This is not a modding related thing**, The Don't starve together API only provides game information.